Thai king strips 'disloyal' royal consort of all titles: palace

 She has also trained as a pilot in Thailand and abroad, served in the King's royal bodyguard unit, and in May was awarded the rank of a major-general.
 During the elaborate three-day coronation ceremony of the king in May, Sineenat was seen marching in full military uniform in a procession that travelled from the palace to several Buddhist temples.

-The move stunned the Thai public, who often glean clues of the royal family's secretive ongoings through imagery and symbolism relayed by the palace.
-Supported by the conservative arch royalist military, frank discussion of palace affairs is rare among the Thai public.
+Her prominence stunned the Thai public, who often glean clues of the royal family's secretive ongoings through imagery and symbolism relayed by the palace.
+Her dramatic fall from grace is likely to be as carefully dissected over the coming days.

-The 67-year-old king came to power in 2016 after the death of his father Bhumibol Adulyadej -- who is widely revered by Thais and seen as a figure of moral authority.
-The new king, a cycling and aviation enthusiast, is a more remote figure to the public, having spent much of his time abroad, particularly in Germany.
+His three-day coronation gave many Thais their first full glimpse of the new monarch, as he was carried on a palanquin in full regalia around Bangkok's historic quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)